 Your fork is waiting.

-Line kabobs in a large baking dish in a single layer.
+- Line kabobs in a large baking dish in a single layer.

-Whisk together marinade (olive oil through chili flakes) and drizzle over the beef kabobs.
+- Whisk together marinade (olive oil through chili flakes) and drizzle over the beef kabobs.

 - Grill or broil kabobs for 8-12 minutes, rotating once halfway through the cooking process.
 Let rest for 8 minutes before serving.